vatesfr/xen-orchestra/editions.md

 ### Trial

+The trial is valid for 15 days.
+You'll have a **fully featured XOA** in Premium state!

 In your current Free XOA, go register it in the "Settings/Update" view.

 **To register, please use your email/password from your previous registration on xen-orchestra.com**: